-Vice President Emeritus of KSU ACJA
+Vice President Emeritus' of KSU ACJA

 This section of the website was created to officially recognize former Chapter Vice Presidents of KSU ACJA who have been bestowed the honorary title as Vice President Emeritus by the chapter membership for their exemplary service and leadership for the subordinate chapter and Kansas State University.

 Crystian Torres was the first Vice President in Kappa Sigma Upsilon Chapter history for the 2011 - 2012 academic year.
 Mr. Torres was granted emeritus status by the KSU ACJA membership on April 19, 2012.
 He was also one of the primary founding fathers, along with President Hernandez, in starting and initiating KSU ACJA.
 His major is in Criminology with a minor in American Ethnic Studies.